Karen Bass: Vice presidential and Biden administration speculation

 In July 2020, Bass was discussed as a potential running mate for presumptive Democratic presidential nominee Joe Biden.
 Biden reportedly narrowed the field of possible vice presidential selections to a few women, and Bass "gained real traction in the late stage of the search".
 Politico called Bass "a bridge-building politician who can draw accolades and concessions from both sides of the aisle".

-During this time, a video emerged of Bass speaking at the 2010 opening of a Scientology establishment in Los Angeles outside her district.
-Bass gave a speech praising the Church of Scientology for what she described as fighting against inequality, singling out the words of founder L. Ron Hubbard "that all people of whatever race, color or creed are created with equal rights."
-In 2020, Bass defended her past remarks, tweeting that she had addressed "a group of people with beliefs very different than my own" and "spoke briefly about things I think most of us agree with".
+During this time, a video emerged of Bass speaking at the 2010 opening of the Church of Scientology's headquarters in Los Angeles, outside her district.
+Bass gave a speech praising the Church of Scientology for what she described as the "group's goal [and] commitment" to "make a difference", singling out the words of founder L. Ron Hubbard "that all people of whatever race, color or creed are created with equal rights."
+In 2020, Bass defended her past remarks, tweeting that she had addressed "a group of people with beliefs very different than my own" and "spoke briefly about things I think most of us agree with, and on those things — respect for different views, equality, and fighting oppression — my views have not changed".
 In addition, Bass tweeted that "[s]ince then, published first-hand accounts in books, interviews and documentaries have exposed [the Church of Scientology]."

 Bass was also criticized for a statement she had made in 2016 on the death of Cuban leader Fidel Castro, which she called a "great loss to the people of Cuba".
 Bass said she had been trying to express her condolences to the Cuban population, but added that "it's certainly something that I would not say again".

 When Biden chose Kamala Harris as his running mate, Bass tweeted, "@KamalaHarris is a great choice for Vice President.
 Her tenacious pursuit of justice and relentless advocacy for the people is what is needed right now."

 In November 2020, Biden considered Bass for Secretary of Housing and Urban Development and Secretary of Health and Human Services.
 Ultimately, Biden nominated Ohio Representative Marcia Fudge and California Attorney General Xavier Becerra to the posts, respectively.